liferay/liferay-docs/developer/frameworks/articles/01-front-end-development/05-creating-js-widgets-with-js-tooling/04-localizing-your-widget.markdown

 [TOC levels=1-4]

-Follow the steps below to learn how to update locales, provide language keys, and enable automatic translation for the locales that your widget supports.
+Follow the steps below to learn how to localize your widget:

 1. If you didn't choose to use localization when you generated the bundle, follow this step to enable it in your bundle now, otherwise you can skip